OLAP cube: Terminology

 A cube can be considered a multi-dimensional generalization of a two- or three-dimensional spreadsheet.
 For example, a company might wish to summarize financial data by product, by time-period, and by city to compare actual and budget expenses.
 Product, time, city and scenario (actual and budget) are the data's dimensions.

 Cube is a shorthand for multidimensional dataset, given that data can have an arbitrary number of dimensions.
 The term hypercube is sometimes used, especially for data with more than three dimensions.
 A cube is not a "cube" in the strict mathematical sense, as the sides are not all necessarily equal.
 But this term is used widely.

 A Slice is a term for a subset of the data, generated by picking a value for one dimension and only showing the data for that value (for instance only the data at one point in time).
-Spreadsheets are only 2-dimensional, so by (continued) slicing or other techniques, it becomes possible to visualise multidimensional data in them.
+Spreadsheets are only 2-dimensional, so by (continued) slicing or other techniques, it becomes possible to visualize multidimensional data in them.

 Each cell of the cube holds a number that represents some measure of the business, such as sales, profits, expenses, budget and forecast.

 OLAP data is typically stored in a star schema or snowflake schema in a relational data warehouse or in a special-purpose data management system.
 Measures are derived from the records in the fact table and dimensions are derived from the dimension tables.